reactexcel/eHR/README.md

 `style/auth/forgotPassword.scss`

 ```
+/*
-/* styles only for container forgotPassword and its successive components */
+  Styles only for container forgotPassword and its successive components
+*/

 .btn-flat {
   background: #284665;